cn0047/stash/ed/t/methodologies.md

 Kanban focuses on the customer and work which meets their needs.

 General practices:
-* visualization
+* Visualization.
-* limiting work in progress
+* Limiting work in progress.
-* flow management
+* Flow management.
-* making policies explicit
+* Making policies explicit.
-* using feedback loops
+* Using feedback loops.
-* collaborative or experimental evolution
+* Collaborative or experimental evolution.

 #### Crystal Clear Methods